BassamBanyAli/Task_JODBE/README.md

 The system reads the data and populates the users' information into the database.
 Password generation occurs automatically during import.
 Images from the Excel file are ignored as per the task requirements.
-The import process has been optimized to complete within two minutes for handling large datasets.
+The import process has been optimized .

 Setup Instructions
 To run the project locally, follow these steps: